we3lab/dr-simulator/README.rst

 1. Install marimo using ``pip install marimo``

 2. From the terminal, run ``marimo run dr_events_simulator.py``.
-This will open a new tab in your browser with the marimo notebook.
+This will open a new tab in your browser with the marimo notebook in app mode.

 3. You can also run ``marimo edit dr_events_simulator.py`` to open the notebook in edit mode.